steso-nommon/Pycharm-Workshop/README.md

 For creating and running a docker container:

-(Note: If the container already exists, use: `./resources/docker/start_nommon_base_py3.sh -d` to delete the existing container)

 `./resources/docker/start_nommon_base_py3.sh -r`

+---
+If there are errors because the container already exists:

+Option 1:
+ * Start the stopped container: `./resources/docker/start_nommon_base_py3.sh`

+Option 2:
+ * Delete the stopped container: `./resources/docker/start_nommon_base_py3.sh -d`
+ * Create a new container: `./resources/docker/start_nommon_base_py3.sh -r`

+It is recommended to delete and create again the container for this exercise if you encounter this problem.

+---

 Within the docker container use the following command to run the tests: